Kodak: Patent infringement

-Kodak encountered a number of challenges from rival patents for film and cameras.
-These began while Eastman was still developing his first camera, when he was forced to pay inventor David Houston for a license on his pre-existing patents.
+Kodak encountered several challenges from rival patents for film and cameras.
+These began while Eastman was still developing his first camera, when he was forced to pay inventor David Houston for a license to his pre-existing patents.
 A major lawsuit for patent infringement would come from rival film producer Ansco.
-Inventor Hannibal Goodwin had filed his own patent for nitrocellulose film in 1887, prior to the one owned by Kodak, but his was initially denied by the patent office.
-In 1898, Goodwin succeeded in convincing the patent office to change its decision and his patent was granted.
+Inventor Hannibal Goodwin had filed his own patent for nitrocellulose film in 1887, before the one owned by Kodak, but his was initially denied by the patent office.
+In 1898, Goodwin succeeded in convincing the patent office to change its decision, and his patent was granted.
 Ansco purchased the patent in 1900 and sued Kodak for infringement in 1902.
-The lawsuit spent over a decade in court and was finally settled in 1914 at a cost of $5 Million for Kodak.
+The lawsuit spent over a decade in court and was finally settled in 1914 for $5 Million for Kodak.

 Anti-trust lawsuit

-In 1911, the federal government began an anti-trust investigation into Kodak for exclusive contracts, acquisitions of competitors, and price-fixing.
+In 1911, the federal government began an antitrust investigation into Kodak for exclusive contracts, acquisitions of competitors, and price-fixing.
 Eastman had cautioned the board of directors against eliminating competition, but believed that many of the company's other monopolistic actions were in the best interest of consumers by allowing the company to produce high-quality products.
 The investigation resulted in a lawsuit against Kodak in 1913 and a consent decree in 1921, ordering Kodak to stop fixing prices and sell many of its interests.

 FIGHT

-Prior to the civil rights movement, Kodak hired virtually no African-American employees.
+Before the civil rights movement, Kodak hired virtually no African-American employees.
 In the 1950s, Rochester's African-American population grew rapidly, rising from 7,845 in 1950 to around 40,000 in 1964.
 Many objected to Kodak's discriminatory hiring practices and organized to end the status quo.
 The civil rights organization F.I.G.H.T.
 (Freedom, Integration, God, Honor—Today) was formed in 1965 by Saul Alinsky, and led by Minister Franklin Florence.
 The organization protested Kodak and successfully negotiated an agreement with the company to hire 600 African-American workers through a job training program in 1967.